 2) Click “Fluoride (ppm)” to sort from highest to lowest or lowest to highest…

-Fluoride Levels On 114+ Brands Of Bottled Water (Searchable Table)
+Fluoride Levels On 286+ Brands Of Bottled Water (Searchable Table)

 This table is continuously updated.

 Best Fluoride-Free Bottled Water | Updated In 2022

 Before we get into the issues surrounding bottled water, I do have to say some brands are better than others.
 In fact, some fluoride-free brands I would never drink myself.
 For example, below you’ll read that many brands of bottled water are filled with microplastics and even PFAS.

 But the good news is, there are a few brands that are safe to drink.

 So I’ve decided to combine this “safe brands list” with all the fluoride test results and put it into one document.
 And all you have to do is enter your email below and I’ll send you the document right away.

-Enter your email below to receive fluoride test results on 121+ brands of bottled water + the top picks!
+Enter your email below to receive fluoride test results on 298+ brands of bottled water + the top picks!

 3 HUGE Issues With Bottled Water